Caloocan High School

 Caloocan High School (Mataas na Paaralan ng Caloocan) abbreviated to CHS also known as CalHigh or Kalhay, is a secondary school in Caloocan, Philippines.
 It was the largest secondary school in Caloocan, and was established on March 22, 1941.
+It is bordered by 10th Avenue at the north, Del Mundo Street on the east, 9th Avenue on the south, and P. Sevilla Street on the west.

+History

-In the Grace Park District of Caloocan, Rizal, a 2.7 acre school site was established on rice fields in 1940.
-The 10th Avenue bordered it.
-Del Mundo St. on the east, Avenue on the south, and P. The Gabaldon-style building, which had 6 regular classrooms and 2 smaller rooms for offices, was finished on December 6, 1944, and was prepared for occupancy the following Monday, December 8.
+In the Grace Park district of Caloocan, a 2.7 acre school site was established on rice fields in 1940.
+The Gabaldon-style building, which had 6 regular classrooms and 2 smaller rooms for offices, was finished on December 6, 1944, and was prepared for occupancy the following Monday, December 8.
 The Japanese bombing of Pearl Harbor prevented this.

-History

 By June 1947, the Cecilio Apostol Elementary School could not accommodate the growing number of high school students.
 Caloocan High School needed to have its own building.
 In March 1951, the Vocational building was the location for the commencement ceremony.
-In June Caloocan High School's superintendent, Abdon Javier, decided to move there from the buildings in ninth.
+In June, Caloocan High School's superintendent, Abdon Javier, decided to move there from the buildings in ninth.